Explore planets, stars and galaxies, and discuss black holes, dark matter and the Big Bang.

-Guided by a supportive tutor, you will strengthen your scientific communication and essay writing skills and build your knowledge of physics and chemistry.
-You will also explore fundermental topics; from the importance of water to the structure of the sun and the solar cycle.
+Guided by a supportive tutor, you will strengthen your scientific communication and essay writing skills and build your understanding of physics, chemistry and mathematics.
+You will also explore advanced topics, from exoplanets and the search for life to the theory of relativity and the standard model of particle physics.

 Broaden your academic horizons alongside enthusiastic staff and students.

 The flexible modules can be accessed from anywhere, at any time; allowing you to shape your own learning experience.

 Meet tutors, network with fellow students, listen to expert talks and engage in study activities.

 This part-time two-year programme is made up of six 20-credit modules and comprises of two stages: Certificate and Diploma.

 The programme is designed to give you a comprehensive knowledge of contemporary astronomy, whether or not your background is in physics.